nrjdalal/binancefy/README.md

 ### 1. Getting trading symbols using cc

 > cc - stands for crypto-currency, a 'cc' pair consists of Base currency and Quote currency, like in BTCUSDT - BTC is Base currency and USDT is Quote currency <br> &nbsp;&nbsp; In most cases the Quote currency is used to find respective cc pairs.

+On successful implementation, an array of objects is returned which contains the list of symbols sorted in order of decreasing volume.

 1.1 crypto-currency pairs by their Quote (mainly used) \*